Hello? 1970’s calling, I’ve got your dressing here.

 The first time I tried Green Goddess dressing I was a teenager, waiting tables at a bar & grill-style restaurant in the mall in my hometown.
 One of the cooks had brought it in to have on his salad during a break, and I fell in love with the creamy, herby flavor.

 Green Goddess was popularized in the 1970’s due to, as Wikipedia informs me, a promotional meal to celebrate the opening night of a play with the same name.
 The play was popular, but the dressing recipe was the bigger hit of the night, and Green Goddess became a ubiquitous salad dressing.

-Typically made with mayonnaise, sour cream, anchovies, garlic and a ton of herbs, I edit my recipe a bit with by swapping the sour cream for tangy, smooth buttermilk.
+Typically made with mayonnaise, sour cream, anchovies, garlic, and a ton of herbs, I edit my recipe a bit by swapping the sour cream for tangy, smooth buttermilk.
 Creamy buttermilk really compliments the briny anchovies well, without being too rich in the process.

-To make this dressing even easier, it’s made in the blender!
+To make this dressing even easier, it’s made in a blender!

 Just add in all the ingredients, process till smooth, and you’re on your way.
 So simple!